 Supercomputer-based simulation of their behavior turns understanding the brain into a tractable problem, providing a new tool to study the complex interactions within different levels of brain organization and to investigate the cross-level links leading from genes to cognition.

-Join Blue Brain’s journey to simulate the brain.
+Join Blue Brain’s journey to digitally reconstruct and simulate the brain.